mariorecinos/tdd_intro/README.md

 # Lesson: Introduction to Test-Driven Development (TDD)<br>

 ## Goal:<br>
 In this lesson, you will learn the fundamentals of Test-Driven Development (TDD) by tackling the is_palindrome coding challenge.
 We will start by identifying the goal of our function, writing tests for it, and then implementing the function to make the tests pass.
+We'll explore why TDD is essential, how it can be beneficial in large-scale teams, and how to ensure maximum test coverage.

 ## What is Test-Driven Development (TDD)?